 The maximum depth value is converted to disparity

 An example is depicted in Figure 18.
 The coded depth map in view 0 is denoted as Coded D0.
 The texture to be coded is T1.
-For the current block (CB) a depth block in the coded D0 is derived using disparity vector estimated by method 3.
+For the current block (CB) a depth block in the coded D0 is derived using a disparity vector, as described in method 3.